sandersouza/OpenQUIZ/README.md

-# OpenQUIZ Game API
+# OpenQUIZ Game API 🎮
 Create your own QUIZ server game with a simple management API.
 This project is in an early stage and can be an Open Source alternative to other QUIZ team games like Kahoot.
+This is a new version refactored to simplify the structure of Rest API, Routes and endpoints and many more other simplified schemes to speedup, and make this API 100% compliance with OpenAPI Specifications.

+In time...I change from old loved Flask RestAPI, to FastAPI + Hypercorn framework and support to HTTP/3 and QUIC with Python aioquic library.
+FastAPI is a framework with high performance, easy to learn, fast to code, ready for production 🚀

-## Technologies
+## Technologies 🖨️
-- Docker Container
+- 🖥️ Docker Container
-- MongoDB ( Data Persist )
+- 💾 MongoDB ( Data Persist )
-- Redis ( Fast Memory DB )
-- Python w/ Flask ( Rest API )
+- 🐍 Python w/ FastAPI ( Support to HTTP/3 and QUIC )
-- HTML 3.0 and CSS ( Frontend )
+- 🌐 HTML 3.0 and CSS ( Frontend )
-- NGINX / QUIC ( Fast Response )
-- Maybe...
+- 🧪 Maybe...
 RabbitMQ ( Queue )

-## In development:
+## In development 🪒
 - Frontend for Admin
 - Frontend for Logged Players
   - Player Profile